If You Think You Have an STI (STD)

-Treating a sexually transmitted disease (STD) early limits the problems they can cause.
-If you have an STD, get treated right away.
+Treating a sexually transmitted infection (STI) early limits the problems it can cause and helps prevent its spread to others.
+An STI is also known as a sexually transmitted disease (STD).
+If you have an STI, get treated right away.
 Ask your partner to be tested, too.
 Then avoid sex until you’ve finished treatment and your healthcare provider says it’s OK to have sex again.

 Follow your treatment plan

-Treatment depends on the type of STD you have.
+Treatment depends on the type of STI you have.
 Common treatments include injections and oral pills or liquids.
-Creams and gels can be applied to sores caused by certain STDs.
+Creams and gels can be applied to sores or warts caused by certain STIs.
 Follow the tips below:

-Don’t use old medicine, even for the same STD.
+Don’t use old medicine, even for the same STI.
 Use medicines as directed.

 Don’t share medicine unless instructed to do so by your healthcare provider or clinic.